atulguptag/FutureReadyTalent_project/README.md

   ⁕ a fitness and health based website for Workout.

-  1. Our Solution:
+  1. Our Solution :-
   ⁕ Healthy Workout opportunity, booking appointments and availing services are never this easy.

-  2. About:
+  2. About :-
   ⁕ This responsive website about workout is hosted and deployed on GitHub and Microsoft Azure.
 Our club encourages wellness by providing top-notch equipment,              first- class instructors, innovative classes, and qualified staff.
 Whatever your mood is…… We’ve got a Fitness Class for it!
 It's time for Fitness, Experience          the state of the art fitness!
 Our studio offers qualified coaches, tailor-made workouts, and the best atmosphere.

 # Technology Used: